Can We Talk?–Blog by Deb Krause, Action Group Vice President (Part 3 of 3)

 So that patients with mental health conditions get better.

-Excellent tools are available to support the conversation (see resources list below), and employers who need help in starting the conversation can reach out to me directly.
+Excellent tools are available to support the conversation (see resources list below), and employers who require help in starting the conversation can reach out to me directly.
 It’s time to talk!

 Helpful Resources for Employers